 When Britain leaves the EU, there are three potential outcomes for how the UK will be ‘listed’ with regards to pets travelling abroad.

 The UK becomes a Part 1 listed country.

-If the UK ends up as a part 1 listed country then the set up with regard to pet passports & rabies vaccinations will remain pretty much as it is at the moment.
+If the UK ends up as a Part 1 listed country, the set-up with regards to pet passports & rabies vaccinations will remain pretty much as it is at the moment.
 Very little will change.

 Potential Outcome 2